Shetland Museum & Archives

 Come along to our informal Shetland Museum Socials running fortnightly on ...

-Join us at the Shetland Museum & Archives for a unique and creative workshop ...
+Bring your little explorers to the Shetland Museum & Archives for our ...

 There are a number of exhibition spaces and feature display areas throughout the Museum and Archives building.
 The artefacts and works on display change regularly and details of our current shows are listed here.